A Guide To 2SLGBTQIA+ Pride Flags

 Progress Pride Flag

+The progress pride flag is meant to be inclusive for all communities.
 The flag encompasses the entirety of the 2SLGBTQIA+ community.
 (Two-spirit, lesbian, gay, bisexual, transgender, queer, intersex, asexual, plus).
-The inclusion of Two-spirit is for our first nation’s folk.
+In Canada, we include our Two-Spirit community first to honour our indigenous population.

 Lesbian Pride Flag